 One of the biggest winners from the subscription model has been music service providers.
-To think that only ten years ago there were two legal models for finding the latest music: buying the CD or pay-per-download services like iTunes, sounds somewhat ridiculous given the exponential rise in the use of music subscription services.
+Just ten years ago there were only two legal models for finding the latest music.
+You could buy the CD or pay-per-download services like iTunes… It sounds somewhat ridiculous given the exponential rise in the use of music subscription services.

-The likes of Spotify, Apple Music, Amazon Music and Google Music have completely transformed the music industry, as monthly subscriptions that allow unlimited listening have become virtually the norm for a whole generation of consumers.
-A large part of this success comes down to the fact that this model allows brands to sell an experience, built on the back of a relationship with the consumer and high levels of personalisation.
+The likes of Spotify, Apple Music, Amazon Music and Google Music have completely transformed the music industry.
+Monthly subscriptions that allow unlimited listening have become virtually the norm for a whole generation of consumers.
+A large part of this success comes down to the fact that this model allows brands to sell an experience.
+This is built on the back of a relationship with the consumer and high levels of personalisation.

 Be flexible like the Dollar Shave Club

-When it launched back in 2011, the Dollar Shave Club was a revolutionary idea in men’s cosmetics and was received with great acclaim.
-With the simple business model of delivering high quality shaving products to men, on a monthly basis and at a fair price, it was estimated that the Club had secured an impressive 3.2 million subscribers by 2016.
+When it launched back in 2011, the Dollar Shave Club was a revolutionary idea in men’s cosmetics.
+It was received with great acclaim.
+The simple business model delivered high quality shaving products to men, on a monthly basis and at a fair price.
+It was estimated that the Club had secured an impressive 3.2 million subscribers by 2016.

 For eConsultancy, one of the biggest selling points of the Dollar Shave Club subscription is its flexibility.
 Pointing out that ‘consumers might be reluctant about signing up to a subscription box service because of concerns over difficult cancellations in future,’ eConsultancy argues that fostering trust in the flexibility and simplicity of the subscription is important if your brand is looking to scale up its consumer base.

-This is exactly the approach taken by the Club, which through its ‘personal, easy-going and humorous tone of voice’ reassures customers that they can choose a plan right for them and opt out at any time.
-Offering starter kits priced at only $5, the simplicity and self-assurance inherent in the brand’s message is perhaps its biggest selling point.
+This is exactly the approach taken by the Club.
+Through its ‘personal, easy-going and humorous tone of voice’ reassures customers that they can choose a plan right for them and opt out at any time.
+They offer starter kits priced at only $5.
+The simplicity and self-assurance inherent in the brand’s message is perhaps its biggest selling point.